Why Don't We Fall in Love

 "Why Don't We Fall in Love" is a song written and produced by Rich Harrison for American R&B singer Amerie's debut album, All I Have (2002).
 Released as the album's lead single in the United Kingdom in October 2001 and in the United States in July 2002.
 After being sent to US Urban/Urban AC, Top 40 and Rhythmic radio in April 2002, the song reached number twenty-three on the Billboard Hot 100 and became a top ten hit on the Hot R&B/Hip-Hop Songs.
 It performed moderately elsewhere, peaking at number forty in the United Kingdom and number seventy-three in Australia.
 The song is also used for the promo of the CBS soap opera The Young and the Restless.
-It is also one of the songs used in the American version of Donkey Konga 2.
-Part of the lyrics, along with the background music, was sampled in the song "Rule the World" by 2 Chainz and Ariana Grande.
+It is also one of the songs used in the American version of the 2004 video game Donkey Konga 2.
+Part of the lyrics, along with the background music, was sampled in the song "Rule the World" by 2 Chainz and Ariana Grande from the 2019 album Rap or Go to the League and the 2023 song "No Fake Love" by Queen Naija and YoungBoy Never Broke Again.

+Background

+In a 2024 interview with Questlove Supreme, Amerie revealed "Why Don't We Fall in Love" was not supposed to be the first single from her album All I Have.
+She initially wanted "Talkin' to Me" to be her single debut - which was later made to be the second single released.
+Amerie considered "Why Don't We Fall in Love" to be the album's intro - hence the reason for the short length and the placement as the opening track on her debut album, All I Have.
+Despite this, Columbia Records insisted the song slated to be released as her first single.

 Music video

-The single's music video was directed by Benny Boom and featuring guest appearances by Carl Thomas and Tyrese, released in June 2002.